Zilvaro/digitalz-campaign/README.md

 # Welcome!

 This digitalz-campaign module is a real-life example of the data analysis of the Christmas marketing campaign.
 Thanks to Dkiru Ltd, who kindly provided de-personalized data of their 2019 December campaign with retailers who were remotely (via mobile app) asked to perform certain business, educational or market research driven tasks.
-The tasks were sent each day during December month and a specific focus was on the understanding of the users' behavior:
+The tasks were sent each day during December month and a specific focus was on the understanding of the users' behaviour:
-  - when, during the month users usally are the most active
+  - when, during the month users usually are the most active
   - when, during the day, they have the time available and willingness to respond to the tasks.
-That would indicate to the company when to dispach new tasks
+That would indicate to the company when to dispatch new tasks
-  - is there a corelation between task-types, geographical areas and the response rate
+  - is there a corelation between task-types, geographical areas, and the response rate

 For more practical benefits to the user, each reports includes an actionable summary or insight sentence generated using the data.

-Since the solution uses external GoogleSheets location to store the data and capture inputs for analysis, it can be already used 'as-is' for the data sets, imported to excel, of other months as well as to produce other related reports with a minimal change in output parameters.
+Since the solution uses external Google Sheets location to store the data and capture inputs for analysis, it can be already used 'as-is' for the data sets, imported to excel, of other months as well as to produce other related reports with a minimal change in output parameters.

 The working version of the Campaign Reporting Module mobile-web pages can be found [here](https://git.heroku.com/digitalz-research.git).